jeska/takeflight-2022/_pages/event_details.md

 Join us for a matinee of apps, mains, and zerts and a laid-back ceremony at the Village Loft, easily accessible from the Bayview exit of highway 401.

-**Canapes and beverages will be available at 10AM**.
-Alcohol cannot be served before 11AM, but a mocktail handed out as guests arrive.

-The **ceremony will start at 11:30AM** and last around half an hour.
+10:00AM -- 11:15AM | Canapes and beverages
+11:30AM -- 12PM | Ceremony
+12:15PM -- 2:30PM | Food, Macarons, Speeches, & General Revelry
+2:30PM | End of reception
+3:00PM | Venue access ends

 After the ceremony, we will take some group photos.
 We will announce groups as they are needed, so don't go too far!

-**Food stations will begin around 12:15PM**.
-The starter will be an antipasti table with various meats, vegetables, dips, and breads.
-Following, there will be poutine and mushroom risotto stations.

-The **reception will end at 2:30PM**, and we must be out of the venue by 3PM.

 ## After Party